dotnet/EntityFramework.Docs/entity-framework/core/get-started/overview/first-app.md

 [!code-csharp[Main](../../../../samples/core/GetStarted/Model.cs)]

-> [!NOTE]
-> The above will create a Sqlite database file as `C:\blogging.db`.
-For Mac or Linux, change this to `/tmp/blogging.db` or any other abolute path.

 EF Core can also [reverse engineer](xref:core/managing-schemas/scaffolding) a model from an existing database.

 Tip: This application intentionally keeps things simple for clarity.
 [Connection strings](xref:core/miscellaneous/connection-strings) should not be stored in the code for production applications.
 You may also want to split each C# class into its own file.